ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> find a document with the specific title
+7. Find a document with the specific title
 ```
 BlogPost.find({
     title:'This is a sample Title'